DoDEA Class Action

 Who Is Eligible for a Settlement Award?

-If the Settlement Agreement is approved by the EEOC, every Class Member may submit a claim for a Settlement Award.
+Every Class Member may submit a claim for a Settlement Award.

 A Class Member is a current or former employee of DoDEA, who, between March 11, 2002, and December 31, 2009: